sustainers/design/README.md

 > This is a human-readable summary of (and not a substitute for) the license.
 >
 > You are free to:
+> * **Share**:
-> * **Share** — copy and redistribute the material in any medium or format
+>   Copy and redistribute the material in any medium or format
+> * **Adapt**:
-> * **Adapt** — remix, transform, and build upon the material for any purpose, even commercially.
+>   Remix, transform, and build upon the material for any purpose, even commercially.
 >
 > The licensor cannot revoke these freedoms as long as you follow the license terms.
 >
+> * **Attribution**:
-> * **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+>   You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+>   You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+> * **ShareAlike**:
-> * **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
+>   If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
->
+> * **No additional restrictions**:
-> No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.
+>   You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 [cc-by-sa-image]: https://licensebuttons.net/l/by-sa/4.0/88x31.png
 [cc-by-sa-legal]: https://creativecommons.org/licenses/by-sa/4.0/